 Take a short drive west and you’ll find yourself in the middle of a rainforest, travelling between the rocky escarpments of a long-extinct volcano.
 The Currumbin Valley is the easiest hinterland escape to access – it’s just 12 minutes drive from Currumbin past organic farms and stunning rainforest.
 Stop in at the Currumbin Rock Pools – freshwater swimming holes where families come to escape the heat in summer, picnicking on grassy banks as rope swings launch kids into the cool waters of the rock pools.

 It's much more than a zoo – Currumbin Wildlife Sanctuary has been saving injured and sick animals since it opened 70 years ago.
 While it's most famous for the resident rainbow lorikeets, the sanctuary is also home to hundreds of native Australian animals – from salt-water crocs (you can watch a 4.8 metre crocodile being fed) to Tasmanian Devils and dingoes.
 Marvel at the aerial prowess as the stars of the daily bird show swoop and soar, or gain an insight into our local First Nations culture at the daily performance by the Yugambeh Aboriginal Dance Group.
 Look through viewing windows to watch vets help sick and injured animals in the sanctuary’s animal hospital, which admits 8000 animals a year.

 Best use Google Maps to find Balter Brewery, otherwise it’s likely you’ll think you’ve taken the wrong turn.
 Located in the middle of an industrial estate, Balter Brewery is now the hippest Sunday hang-out on the coast.
 Little wonder really.
 Four of the world’s best pro surfers (including world champions Mick Fanning and Joel Parkinson) came together to create the ultimate surfie hang-out, serving beers brewed by their very own master brewer.
 Recently announced six of their beers making Australia's top 100 for 2022, with their XPA coming #2!
-You might share beers with the planet’s most famous surfers, though that hardly matters – just enjoy the chilled vibe at the coast’s most unlikely bar.
+You might share beers with the planet’s most famous surfers, though that hardly matters – just enjoy the chilled vibe at the coast's most unlikely bar.